ktuzzoli/final-project-ABC/README.md

 # final-project-ABC
-Created by Kasia T. and Joecher Y.
+Created by Kasia T. and Chiachi Y.